Euphorbia caput-medusae (Medusa's Head)

 Care and Cultivation:

-• Use a fast-draining cactus or succulent soil mix
+• Use a well-draining succulent or cactus soil mix to prevent root rot

 Frost Tolerance and Cold Hardiness: